 For innovative books & resources that inspire and encourage young people to pursue careers in STEM, visit the Holly B. Martin Amazon Author page.

+Copyright 2017-2019 by Holly B. Martin.
 This post first appeared on LinkedIn Pulse.